jimb245/2PiWireGuardVPN/README.md

 sudo nano /usr/bin/wg-quick
 ```

-- Delete the following line.
-It's possible that the update has changed the script such
+- In function add_default() delete the following line.
+It's possible that the update has changed
-that the exact line is not present.
+the script such that the exact line is not present.
 In that case it's necessary to either revert to the
 original WireGuard version by running "make install" in that directory or to examine
 the script changes in more detail to determine an equivalent change.
 The
 [full setup procedure](https://github.com/jimb245/2PiWireGuardVPN/blob/master/InstallFromRaspbianBase.md)